-Refer to section Adapting the waveform display on page 49.
+Refer to section Adapting the waveform display on page 52.

 In addition, all loops can be shown or hidden.
 The maximum number of loops displayed is three, in which case no more than three waveforms may be displayed.
+When only three waveforms can be displayed the Edi waveform will, if available, automatically replace both volume and CO2 waveforms.
 The loops may also be displayed with or without a loop grid by tapping Loop grid.

-To store a reference loop or see two overlaid loops simultaneously:
+To retain a reference loop (1) or see two overlaid loops simultaneously (2):